How does therapy work?

 There are useful tools, lessons, ways of thinking, and even ways of directing the breath and body that can all help change the way we feel.
 When we understand the connection between our thoughts, feelings, bodies, and behaviors, we gain some power and control over our mind and feeling state.

 At LGBTQ Therapy Space, we pride ourselves in understanding our clients fully, having authentically LGBTQ therapists who fully “get” the experience of being queer.
 Being allied is important, but actually having a lived experience is another story.
 We can help our clients navigate various struggles, some which may be related to the trauma of growing up queer in a heterosexist world, and others that may not seem like they are related.

 Having the right personality “match” is an important part of therapy.
 We’re here to provide a shortcut in the process for you, by matching you with someone you are more likely to connect with, so you don’t spend the time going through multiple therapists that aren’t the right fit.

 You have the ability feel content, alive, and whole.
 We hope our take on individual therapy intrigues you enough to give it a try.
 It truly changes lives, and the world.

-If you want to learn even more about therapy, including myths about therapy, how to find low fee therapy, and how it can change our lives, watch our interview on the Gay Men Going Deeper podcast below!
+If you want to learn even more about therapy, including myths about therapy, how to find low fee therapy, and how it can change our lives, watch my interview with Calan Breckon on the Gay Men Going Deeper podcast below!